FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 **Negatives** 😞

--   minimal design, but it’s also kinda annoying
+-   minimal design, but it's also kinda annoying
     -   when it comes to their latest news for each school as well as their reviews they have them both in 1 column
-    -   this doesn’t allow for space and makes the idea of scrolling down and down to look at either seem tedious
+    -   this doesn't allow for space and makes the idea of scrolling down and down to look at either seem tedious
     -   it would be ideal then (personally speaking) if they split these up so that the reviews were presented on the left side right